thkoch2001/tvlfyi_depot/users/grfn/bbbg/README.md

 currently tightly coupled to my own infrastructure and AWS account but could hypothetically be adjusted to be general-purpose.

-To deploy a new version of the application, after following \"installing dependencies\" above, run the following command in a context with ec2 credentials available:
+To deploy a new version of the application, after following "installing dependencies" above, run the following command in a context with ec2 credentials available:

 ``` shell-session